giuliachiola/super-blog-content/til/mac-os/macos-catalina.md

 mainTag: mac-os
 tags:
   - mac-os
+  - git
 id: T12
 ---

-After MacOS system upgrade to [Catalina](https://www.apple.com/macos/catalina/), git did not work anymore.
+After MacOS system upgrade to [Catalina](https://www.apple.com/macos/catalina/), on my computer **git** did not work anymore.
+If you happened the same, the following steps resolve it for me!

 Running any of git commands, you would probably got this error